michael-brennan2005/mermaid/PLAN.md

         - IDEA: RegAlloc allocates a buffer of u64s, 1 per instruction (each clause takes 8 bytes), instead of outputting Types.Inst it writes directly to that buffer (using current encodeInst function)
         -

-# The road to v2 (5-28-2025)
-    - STRAT: Hold off on tape pruning + 3D for now - focus on making something playful/usable
-    - Zig work
-        - (DONE) Make RegAlloc emit encoded instructions & eliminate inst encoding step
-        - (DONE) Fix/build subexpression elimination
-            - Not sure if we can actually do this with encoded instruction pass - would mean a hard limit of 256 SSA statements
-                - Could probably work if we make SSA a version of encoded instruction but a u128 - double width for inputs, outputs, etc.
-        - Error handling
-            - Do this before grammar implementation (maybe)?
-        - Go and implement the rest of the grammar
-    - WebGPU/TS work
-        - Refactor script.ts
-            - break compute pipeline and render pipeline stuff into their own structs/namespaces, init functions for webgpu
-        - Proper UI, connect input to compilation
-        - Proper way of storing image width/height, scale, etc, explicit interval evaluation (vs.
-        // using invocation_id)
-        - Camera implementation
-            - Would force us to come up with a legitimate render pass
-    - Deployment
-        - Figure out how to put this on your site - subdomain and making this a seperate thing seems best bet?